 • Give pep talks rather than incentives to promote performance in punishing situations.

-3 comments to “When you need incompetence fast”
+5 thoughts on “When you need incompetence fast

 This is hilarious.
 Presenting the points from a negative perspective like this is really efffective.
 I’m going ot have to get me this book!